Sign up to our Newsletter

 Paralegals require some form of legal education because they perform substantive and highly technical legal work.
 On the other hand, legal secretaries perform more administrative duties such as transcribing, filing, and handling correspondence.

-Legal secretaries do not require higher education, but are recommended to have legal experience to increase their qualification for this job.
+Legal secretaries do not require higher education but are recommended to have legal experience to increase their qualifications for this job.
+However, if you don’t have work experience - don’t give up hope.

 A Mediator